Board was concerned over commercialising technology without gauging the consequences

 The AI algorithm could ace grade-school math and researchers at OpenAI were optimistic about the future success of Q*, the source told Reuters.

-Generative AI is currently good at writing and language translation where the answers can vary widely.
-However, the ability to solve math problems where there is only one correct answer indicates that AI is capable of performing close to the level of human intelligence, according to the new agency.
+Generative AI, which is currently good at writing and language translation where the answers can vary widely, the ability to solve math problems where there is only one correct answer indicates that AI is capable of performing close to the level of human intelligence.

-In the letter sent to the OpenAI board, staff researchers warned of this powerful algorithm's potential danger to humanity, the sources were quoted as saying.
+In the letter sent to the OpenAI board, stafff researchers warned of this powerful algorithm's potential danger to humanity, the sources told the new agency.
 However, the specific safety concerns noted in the letter were not revealed.